kelly-gilbert/preppin-data-challenge/2021/preppin-data-2021-12/README.md

 </a>

 ### Alteryx - chart workflow
-The Interactive Chart tool has many useful features like batching (outputing multiple charts, grouped by a field) and transforming (splitting one input stream into multiple series on the chart).
+Normally, I find charts in Alteryx to be MUCH easier to configure vs. Python, but this week was the opposite.
+The Alteryx Interactive Chart tool has many useful features like batching (outputing multiple charts, grouped by a field) and transforming (splitting one input stream into multiple series on the chart).
 However, I've found this tool to be a bit buggy since I upgraded to 2020.3.
 I intended to batch (create separate charts) by Breakdown and transform (break into series/layers) by year, so I could format the years independently.
 That should work in theory, but in practice, my changes wouldn't stay when I entered them in the By Type tab (or the Individually tab) of the Layer configuration. 😞

 Without the transform option, I could have crosstabbed the years into columns, and then manually added a layer for each year, so I could change the settings individually.
 In the end, I accomplished what I wanted by manually editing the colors and line widths in the tool XML.